-On May 31, 2019, the Corporation entered into an agreement with its lenders to extend and amend its existing \$750 million revolving credit facility.
-The amendment extends the term of the facility to July 2023.
-The financial conditions remain unchanged.
+On October 19, 2022, the Corporation entered into an agreement with its lenders for its existing credit agreement to increase its authorized term loan to US\$260 million from US\$160 million and to extend the maturity from December 2025 to December 2027.
+Concurrently, the Corporation extended its existing \$750 million revolving credit facility maturity from July 2025 to July 2026.
+The financial conditions of both facilities remain unchanged.